What’s next in Space?

 But as space is increasingly needed in our daily lives – from helping us find our way to meet friends, to checking the weather before a weekend away, more sustainable agriculture and, thankfully less often, to support in times of crisis – we need more companies able to bring the benefits of space down to Earth.

 This is why Airbus partners with hundreds of start-ups such as in our digital platforms where we make millions of images readily available so that collectively we can deliver insights from space.
 It’s also why we worked hard to revolutionise small satellite manufacturing enabling us to drastically reduce costs and work with new players like Loft Orbital whose ambition is to make our platform the “workhorse of their business model”.
-While in space exploration, we are sharing our knowledge of landing technologies with Astrobotic to provide the legs for their lunar lander.

-Airbus also believes in the value of co-creation which is why we play an active role in the ActInSpace hackathons.
+In the same spirit, we also play an active role in the ActInSpace hackathons.
 ActInSpace aims to develop innovations based on space technologies that serve life on Earth.
 It has already led to creation of over 35 companies around the world, with over 10,000 participants over four events.
-In the same spirit, we work closely with incubators and accelerators like SpaceFounders and the Starburst aerospace accelerator.

 “Forget ‘New’ vs. ‘old’ space, Airbus is committed to doing the best space possible for the benefit of humanity and dares to be different when needed.
 That’s Next Space.”